-Whether you’re dreaming of a formal garden wedding, walking down an aisle of wildflower meadows or exchanging vows in a rustic woodland setting, the following venues have been reviewed by our team to bring you the best outdoor wedding venues.
+Whether you’re dreaming of a formal garden wedding, walking down an aisle of wildflower meadows or exchanging vows in a rustic woodland setting, the following venues have been reviewed by our team to bring you the best outdoor wedding venues in the UK.

 Cornwell Manor, Oxfordshire